potatoeggy/comicon/README.md

 # Comicon

-Comicon is a lightweight comic converter library between CBZ, PDF, and EPUB that preserves metadata.
+Comicon is a lightweight comic converter library between CBZ, PDF, EPUB, and MOBI that preserves metadata.
 Once Comicon has converted a comic, it is **guaranteed** that the reverse conversion will restore the original comic with all of its original metadata.

 ## Usage